 RDK, a privately owned company headquartered in the US, was founded in 2013 and employs approximately 30 individuals.
-The company reported $6.0M in revenue as of 2024, functioning as a tier 2 media tech buyer.
-RDK's main product focuses on user experience and devices.
-The company specializes in offering video and broadband services through its pre-integrated, open-source software distribution, which provides a common framework for customer-premises equipment (CPE) such as set-top boxes, modem/routers, and other devices from communications service providers.
-This framework enables service providers to standardize certain elements of these devices, launch their own services, or customize applications and user experiences.
+As a tier 3 media tech buyer, it reported $6.0M in revenue as of 2024.
+The company, also known as Reference Design Kit, specializes in user experience and devices by providing a pre-integrated, open-source software distribution for video and broadband services.
+This distribution acts as a common framework for customer-premises equipment (CPE), such as set-top boxes, modem/routers, and other devices used by communications service providers.
+It enables these service providers to standardize elements of their devices, launch their own services, and customize applications and user experiences.

 RDK Management announced on September 4, 2025, that its open-source software has been shipped in over 200 million devices globally.
 This software powers customer-premises equipment for broadband and video service providers.
 Vodafone deployed RDK-B software as a centralized platform for home broadband devices and services across Europe.
 The deployment includes the launch of Wi-Fi 7 Fibre and DOCSIS CPEs, specifically Ultra Hub 7 routers with RDK-B software, in the UK and Germany, with a phased rollout planned across Europe.
 The company also announced this milestone ahead of IBC2025 and the 2025 RDK Global Summit.